Kadphol/nodejs-challenge/README.md

 After running server, you can see application on

-* [http://localhost:3000](http://localhost:3000) dataTable 10 per page of nodejs repository search
+* [http://localhost:3000](http://localhost:3000) DataTable show 10 per page of nodejs repository search

 * [http://localhost:3000/list](http://localhost:3000/list) pagination.js list of 10 by 10